About Executive NEMS

 Nuclear safety and regulation

-- Safety principles and safety culture
+- Safety principles and culture

 - Regulatory requirements and licensing

-- Security, safeguards and nuclear law
+- Nuclear security, safeguards implementation and nuclear law

 Executive leadership and decision-making

-- Risk management, communication and public trust
+- Risk management, risk communication and public trust

-- Indigenous engagement and executive dialogue
+- Indigenous engagement, cultural safety and executive dialogue

 Program development and infrastructure